eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 	- it is the "minimum polysilicon width", or "minimum width of a polysilicon wire"
 	- consequently, the transistor length is the "minimum polysilicon width"
 + minimum "feature size refers to minimum transistor length" [Weste2011, from Chapter 1 Introduction: \S1.5 CMOS Fabrication and Layout, \S1.5.3 Layout Design Rules, pp. 25]
++ The minimum feature size determines the minimum gate length of the MOSFET device, since it is the "minimum allowable size" [Sutherland1999, Chapter 12 Conclusions: \S12.3 A design procedure, pp. 195].
+	- Similarly, the standard cell library [Doman2012] [Ha2009] [Lee2012] [Golshan2007] [Keating2007] selected for the IC design process would specify the limited discrete transistor sizes that we can use in IC designs [Sutherland1999, Chapter 12 Conclusions: \S12.3 A design procedure, pp. 195]

+Ha2009
+Lee2012
+Golshan2007
+Keating2007